 So, you’re having a baby.
 And you love hearts, teddy bears and pastels.
 Congratulations, you’re in luck!
-A lot of what’s out there in the kids’ design world is still pretty traditional.
+A lot of what’s out there in the kids’ design world can still be considered pretty traditional home decor.
 But even though the last time I did this whole nursery design thing was only two years ago, I have been pleasantly surprised this time around by how many more options are out there for new ‘rents with less traditional taste.
 And, having the experience of spending a year-and-a-half using my boy’s former gear and furnishings (now donated to babe no. 2), I knew where to cut corners and where to put my coin according to my tastes.

 In an earlier post, as you may recall, I coveted the IKEA Karlstad swivel chair in Ullevi Orange.
 Well, this is indeed the rocker that landed in my boy’s room and which perfectly complements his organic cotton Pixel Organics Lions Tigers & Kitties bedding.
 This chair is everything I’d hoped and, with the addition of a lumbar pillow, is super comfortable.
 Huck loves it, gleefully spins in it and it’s possibly the best story time chair ever with great elbow support for wide board books and the like.
 The footstool adds seating for parental guest appearances (we’ve been using the divide & conquer method since Boy Wonder Too arrived so we can eat dinner together before 10 PM).